-After attending college, Ronnie Hawkins joined the Army and served six months of active duty.
-He attended basic training at Fort Chaffee, Arkansas for three months and was then moved to Fort Sill, Oklahoma.
-During this time, Ronnie continued pursuing his passion for music, often performing for officers' clubs.
-He eventually heard from other musicians about a man named AC Reed, who that took a young, naive Ronnie under his wing with his band, The Black Hawks.
+Ronnie Hawkins eventually heard from other musicians about a man named AC Reed, who took a young, naive Ronnie under his wing with his band, The Black Hawks.

-After the Army, Ronnie received a phone call from Memphis and was offered $100 a week to front a band of musicians at Sam Phillips' Sun Studios.
-However, by the time he got there, the band had broken up and Ronnie didn't want to return to Fayetteville.
+After his stint in the United States Army, Ronnie Hawkins received a phone call from Memphis and was offered $100 a week to front a band of musicians at Sam Phillips' Sun Studios.
+However, by the time he got there, the band had broken up and Ronnie Hawkins didn't want to return to Fayetteville.